 - Be enrolled through a public high school/district.
 Homeschooled and private school students are encouraged to contact their local school district for instructions on their enrollment procedures.

 - Be a junior or senior, according to grade level placement policies of the district the student is enrolled through.

 - Be 16 upon admission to the program, or turn 16 during the first quarter of enrollment in Running Start.
 Prospective Running Start students must also complete an assessment to demonstrate they are prepared for college-level coursework.
-Green River uses a placement tool called the COMPASS, which assesses a person’s current skill levels in math, reading and writing.

 - Can home and private schooled students participate in Running Start?

 Yes.
 Students must enroll through the local public high school and must be considered a junior or senior.
 Students do not have to attend classes in the public high school in order to participate in Running Start.
 It is the responsibility of the public school district to establish grade placement criteria for homeschoolers who want to earn a high school diploma from a public high school.
 Some schools consider age appropriateness; others review credits and prior learning.
 In other cases, a standardized achievement test may be used in the absence of adequate documentation of a student’s home-based education.